Xhosa music

 Xhosa music has long been a major part of the music of South Africa, especially in the field of jazz.
 Since olden times, singing has been a tradition and part of culture among the Xhosas.

 Xhosa music is characteristically expressive and communicative which includes rhythmical expression of words and sounds.
 It also includes physical movement employed when clapping, dancing or playing a musical instrument.
 Different Xhosa chiefdoms share similar musical concepts.

-Music in Xhosa Society
+Music in Xhosa society

-Learning traditional music begins with incentive and desire to fully share in the life of the village as almost every occasion of life including play songs for children, the girls' and boys' untshotso song as they grow, the intlombe dance parties, songs and dances of initiation practices, ancestor songs and beer songs.
+Learning traditional music begins with incentive and desire to fully share in the life of the village as almost every occasion of life including play songs for children, the girls' and boys' umtshotsho song as they grow, the intlombe dance parties, songs and dances of initiation practices, ancestor songs and beer songs.
 In order to share in the rites and ceremonies, it is necessary to learn the songs.
 The learning of music happens through observation, attention, developing music memory, practicing and learning rhythms from others.